S-k-Srivastava/CodeFabric/README.md

-# LangGraph Developer Agent 🦸‍♂️
+# 🚀 CodeFabric : AI Code Generation Framework

 Welcome to the LangGraph Developer Agent, your coding sidekick that spins up any project faster than you can say "commit to GitHub!" 🚀 Feed it your project idea, and it’ll generate code like a wizard casting spells 🧙‍♂️.
 Powered by LangGraph, it’s automation with a sprinkle of magic ✨.